Joshswooft/opencv-practice/README.md

 Messing around with opencv in python

-# Installation

-python3 -m pip install -r requirements.txt

-# Developing
+# Getting Started

 We use a virtual environment to do all our development in, this ensures that we don't import modules that accidentally conflict with other project work.

 1. `python3 -m venv venv` - this will create your virtual environment inside a `venv` folder
 2. `source venv/bin/activate` - this will activate your virtual env
+3. `python3 -m pip install -r requirements.txt`

 ## Adding new modules